hathibelagal-dev/instantpolyglot/docs/eng/Lojban.md

 # Lojban

 Lojban is an artificial language created by the Logical Language Group in 1987.
 It is designed to be culturally neutral, logically structured, and unambiguous.
-The name "Lojban" is derived from the Lojban words **logji** (logic) and **bangu** (language).
+The name “Lojban” is derived from the Lojban words **logji** (logic) and **bangu** (language).

 ## Phonology and Orthography